invopop/gobl/regimes/ae/README.md

 - **Zero Rate (0%)**: Applies to certain essential goods, exports, and specific services.
 - **Exempt**: Certain types of goods and services are exempt from VAT, including some financial services or residential real estate.

-Businesses required to charge VAT must register with the UAE Federal Tax Authority to get the Tax Registration Number (TRN).
+Businesses required to charge VAT must register with the UAE Federal Tax Authority to obtain a Tax Registration Number (TRN).
 Registration can be completed online via the [VAT registration portal](https://tax.gov.ae/en/services/vat.registration.aspx).

+## VAT Registration Requirements

+Businesses in the UAE must evaluate their eligibility for VAT registration based on their revenue and expenses.
+The registration requirements are as follows:

+- **Mandatory Registration**: Businesses are required to register for VAT if the total value of taxable supplies and imports exceeds **AED 375,000** in a 12-month period.
+- **Voluntary Registration**: Businesses may choose to register voluntarily if the total value of taxable supplies and imports, or taxable expenses, exceeds **AED 187,500** within a 12-month period.

+**Note:** Businesses below the voluntary registration threshold are not permitted to register for VAT and, therefore, will issue invoices without a TRN.

+For more information, visit the ([Federal Tax Authority website](https://tax.gov.ae/en/taxes/Vat/vat.topics/registration.for.vat.aspx))

+### TRN Validation

-The algorithm to validate the TRN number was not located.
-Validation must be conducted directly on the official government website.
+Currently, no checksum method is available for validating the TRN.
+Therefore, verification must be performed directly through the official UAE government website.

-### 2. Excise Tax
+### Alcohol Sales Tax

-Excise Tax is a form of indirect tax on certain goods considered harmful to consumer health or the environment.
-The following products are subject to Excise Tax in the UAE:

-- **Tobacco products** (including vapes and vape liquids): 100%
-- **Sugary drinks**: 50%
-- **Energy drinks**: 100%
-- **Carbonated drinks**: 50%

-#### Excise Tax Registration

-Businesses that intend to sell goods subject to Excise Tax must register with the UAE Federal Tax Authority.
-Registration can be completed online via the [official UAE tax authority website](https://tax.gov.ae/en/taxes/excise.tax/excise.tax.topics/excise.tax.registration.aspx).
+In Dubai, a **30% sales tax** on alcohol previously existed but has since been abolished.
+Some sources suggest that a similar tax persists in Abu Dhabi, but without official confirmation, this has not been included in the UAE tax regime.

 ## VAT Invoicing Requirements

 In the UAE, businesses must issue VAT-compliant invoices.
-There are two types of VAT invoices.
-The standard and the simplified invoice:
+There are two types of VAT invoices: the standard and the simplified invoice.

 **Simplified VAT Invoice**: Allowed in the following cases:

 - When the recipient of goods or services is **not VAT registered**.
-- When the recipient of goods or services **is VAT registered**, and the transaction value does not exceed **AED 10,000** .
+- When the recipient of goods or services **is VAT registered**, and the transaction value does not exceed **AED 10,000**.